visgl/deck.gl/docs/README.md

 # Introduction

-Deck.gl is a WebGL-powered framework that features an instancing and layering paradigm.
-It is specifically designed for composing and visualizing data sets at scale.
-With its reactive API design, deck.gl makes visual analytics of Big Data simple.
-It enables users to quickly prototype and get impresssive results, while gradually unlocking more flexibility and power as users climb the learning curve.
+deck.gl is designed for composing and visualizing large data sets simple.
+It enables users to quickly prototype and get impressive results while gradually unlocking more flexibility and power as users climb the learning curve.

 ## Brief Overview

-The basic idea of using deck.gl is to render a stack of [visual] overlays, usually (sbut not necessarily) over maps.
+The basic idea of using deck.gl is to render a stack of visual overlays, usually (but not always) over maps.

 While the concept may sound simple, to do this right, deck.gl handles a number of challenges, such as: